Month 12, Day 18, Friday 12:30 a.m.

 Ilma’s advice swirled around Sebastien’s mind, and she found herself thinking of it suddenly at random moments for a while afterward.

-She had two free Conduits now, the one she’d bought recently, and the even smaller one she’d had since she was a child, which was her backup.
+She had two surplus Conduits now, the one she’d bought recently, and the even smaller one she’d had since she was a child.
 Professor Lacer had intimated that she could keep the one he’d lent her as long as she needed it—at least as long as she stayed at the University.
 Perhaps she could recover some of the gold she’d spent.

 She bundled up in her expensive wool jacket and a thick scarf and headed into the city for Orbs and Amulets, the Conduit “boutique.”

-“I’d like to return a Conduit I bought here a few weeks ago,” Sebastien said to the attendant.
+“I’d like to return a Conduit I bought here a few weeks ago,” Sebastien informed the attendant.

 The woman’s face lost its welcoming smile.
 “All sales are final.
 However, we will purchase undamaged celerium for a marked-down price.”